Stacy-Sanders/TechTrainingTracker/README.md

 Upon running the application, a user is able to create a user account or sign in to an existing account.

 The user is able to:

+1. Create a user identity, ID is automatically assigned upon creation.
+2. Create a company.
+User will add a company that is offering their training and/or certification.
+An ID will be automatically assigned upon creation, and they can add as many      companies as needed.
+3. Create a training.
+User will add a training course, an ID will be automatically assigned upon creation.
+When adding a training course, the user will need to know their UserID    and the CompanyID for the company offering the training.
+4. Create a certification.
+User will add a certification, an ID will be automatically assigned upon creation.
+When adding a certification, the user will need to know their          UserID and the CompanyID, if available, for the company issuing the certification.
+5. Create a skill.
+User will add a skill, an ID will be automatically assigned upon creation.
+When adding a skill, the user will need to know their UserID.